skumar-wa/ps-test-project/README.md

 ### Auto-Scale in after tests stopped
-Pods scale into 1 ( initial number ) after tests, snapshots is taken during the process when pod replicas dropped to 2
+Pods scale into 1 ( initial number ) after tests, snapshot is taken during the process when pod replicas dropped to 2

 <img width="793" alt="AutoScaleIn" src="https://user-images.githubusercontent.com/83188995/116367832-a2842380-a7ff-11eb-8b13-36a71a642aff.PNG">